nymea/nymea-plugins/onewire/README.md

 You can simulate one-wire device with following init argument: "--fake=10,22,28,05"

 More about init arguments here: https://www.owfs.org

-The "One wire interface" thing has the toggle button to "Auto add one wire devices".
-Is this activated one-wire devices that get connected to the bus will appear in nymea automatically.

-NOTE: As long as the "Auto add one wire devices" feature is activated you won't be able to manually discover devices.

 ### W1 Kernel Driver
 Install the kernel driver w1.
 Raspberry Pi users can use rasp-config to enable 'one wire' which enables W1.
 There are not further steps necessary, temperature sensors will be discovered if the driver has been loaded successfully.